kwade4/RAISE-DRI/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── project_management <- Meeting notes and other project planning resources │
+│
 ├── src                <- Source code for use in this project.
 │   │